Transolver-3: Scaling Up Transformer Solvers to Industrial-Scale Geometries: Transolver-3

 As described in Figure~\ref{fig:method_figure_1}(b), the computation for physical states $\mathbf{s}$ is partitioned into $T$ tiles, each with tile size $N_{t}=\frac{N}{T}$.
 Each tile $\mathbf{x}_{t}$ produces its own contribution $\mathbf{s}_{\text{raw}}^{(t)}$ and $\mathbf{d}^{(t)}$ independently, which are then accumulated to the global $\mathbf{s}_{\text{raw}}$ and $\mathbf{d}$.
 This ensures that the full $N\times M$ slice weights matrix $\mathbf{w}$ is never materialized in memory.
 Afterwards, the global physical states are computed as

 During training, the computation for each tile is wrapped in gradient checkpointing to further reduce memory consumption.
 By \textit{trading computation for memory}, geometry slice tiling compresses the peak memory consumption of $\mathbf{w}$ from $O(NM)$ to $O(N_tM)$, eliminating the last intermediate operations in Physics-Attention with $O(N)$ memory.
 The combined optimizations of the faster slice and deslice mechanism and geometry slice tiling enable near-optimal memory efficiency of Transolver-3, paving the way for geometry scaling to meet industrial requirements.
-Refer to Appendix~\ref{app:alg} for pseudo code of these two optimizations.
+Algorithm~\ref{alg:tiling} provides the pseudo-code for these two optimizations.

-\paragraph{Geometry amortized training} Empowered with aforementioned optimization techniques, Transolver-3 is able to process around 2.9M cells on a single GPU.
+\begingroup \endgroup \paragraph{Geometry amortized training} Empowered with aforementioned optimization techniques, Transolver-3 is able to process around 2.9M cells on a single GPU.
 However, processing meshes with over $10^8$ is still computationally prohibitive.
 From the deep learning perspective, high-fidelity computational meshes serve as discrete samplings of the underlying continuous manifold.
 As Transolver is designed to learn intrinsic physical states from this continuous domain, the computational burden of processing the industrial-scale mesh can be amortized across different training steps by randomly sampling subsets from the complete mesh.

-In each iteration, rather than processing the full mesh $D_N$, the model is trained on a random subset $D_n,n\sim10^5-10^6$.
-Although a reduced sampling density may introduce discretization error, it does not impede the model's fundamental ability to approximate the continuous operator.
+In each iteration, rather than processing the full mesh $D_N$, the model is trained on a random subset $D_n$, where the subset with size $n\sim10^5-10^6$ is uniformly sampled without replacement from the total $N$ mesh cells.
+Although a reduced sampling density may introduce discretization error, it does not impede the fundamental ability of the model to approximate the continuous operator.
 Meanwhile, by exposing the model to varying geometry subsets, the model is forced to learn the underlying physics laws on the continuous geometry manifold without relying on a certain form of discretization, further boosting its robustness.